gerelef/pstow/README.md

 [if-not-pkg:::pkg1 pkg2 pkg3 ...]
 ...
 [end]
+// all directories MUST exist or be files (AND) [if-directory:::path1 path2 path3 ...]
+...
+[end]
+// all directories MUST NOT exist or be files (AND) [if-not-directory:::path1 path2 path3 ...]
+...
+[end]
 // current profile MUST exist in the profile list (CONTAINS) [if-profile:::profile1 profile2 ...]
 ...
 [end]